-- 1. Each quarter (90 days), up to a 2% of the treasury can be distributed to projects that win a competitive bidding process.
+- 1. Every 90 days3, up to 3% of the treasury can be distributed to projects that win a competitive bidding process.
 This is the global budgetary constraint, GBC. - a.
 The following formula allows us to calculate the amount of AJNA tokens that may be distributed per quarter.
 "Amount Distributable," D, is the number of AJNA tokens that may be distributed in that cycle, GBC is percentage referenced above, and "Amount Treasury," T, is the number of AJNA tokens remaining in the treasury contract at the time of the distribution.

-$amount{D} = GBC \cdot amount{T}$
+$$amount{D} = GBC \cdot amount{T}$$